NetSec-Focus/netsec-focus.github.io/_posts/2019-03-29-The_Journey_to_Try_Harder:_TJNulls_Preparation_Guide_for_PWK_OSCP.markdown

 Also check out python modules like these:
 * ```Python -m SimpleHTTPServer 80```: Spins up a webserver in the directory you are located on port 80.
-* ```Python3 -m SimpleHTTPServer 80```: Spins up a python version 3.X web server in the directory you are located on port 80.
+* ```Python3 -m http.server 80```: Spins up a python version 3.X web server in the directory you are located on port 80.
+You will need to install the http.server using the following command: ```pip install http.server```
 * ```Python -m pyftpdlib -p 21 -w```: spins up a FTP server in the directory you are located on port 21 and it allows anonymous login access.
 * ```Python3 -m pyftpdlib -p 21 -w```: spins up a Python 3.X FTP server in the directory you are located on port 21 and it allows anonymous login access.